nrodday/CNSM-23-demo/README.md

 cd path/to/AS-Cones/local-6.2.0/bin
 ./srx_server -f [...]

-# Terminal 1: Check if the SRx-Server is connected to the RPI
+# Terminal 1: Check if the SRx-Server is connected to the RPKI
 > clients

 # Terminal 3: Start GoBGPSRx daemon